Many of our clinicians do public speaking/presentations.

-Juliet provides a variety of other services: coaching for clinicians, mental health consulting for your business or groups, or speaking on panels or as a keynote speaker!
+Juliet provides a variety of other services: coaching for clinicians, mental health consulting for your business or groups, and speaking engagements!

 CONSULTATIONS AND COACHING FOR CLINICIANS: You want to work smarter, not harder!
 You want to scale your practice!
 You want to start on those passion projects, but can’t seem to find the time!
 Juliet provides coaching in various formats to help get you the expansion you desire.